bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 |h2| Motivation |h2e|

-Recall in vanilla variational autoencoders (previous `post
+Recall in vanilla variational autoencoders (`previous post
 <link://slug/variational-autoencoders>`__), we have the generative
-network ("the decoder"), the posterior network ("the encoder"), which are related to each other through a set of diagonal Gaussian variables usually labelled :math:`Z`.
+network ("the decoder"), the posterior network ("the encoder"), which are related to each other through a set of diagonal Gaussian variables usually labelled :math:`z`.

 In most cases, our primary objective is to train the decoder i.e. the generative model.
 The structure of the decoder is shown in Figure 1.